TIBCOSoftware/snappydata/docs/reference/sql_reference/java-sql-preparedstatement.md

 # java.sql.PreparedStatement Interface

 <a id="java-sql-preparedstatement__section_542B89D0CCAC4DA8B31D0D13D8CE33A2"></a>
-RowStore provides all required JDBC type conversions and additionally allows use of the individual `setXXX` methods for each type as if a `setObject(Value, JDBCTypeCode)` invocation were made.
+SnappyData provides all required JDBC type conversions and additionally allows use of the individual `setXXX` methods for each type as if a `setObject(Value, JDBCTypeCode)` invocation were made.
 This means that `setString` can be used for any built-in target type.
-Cursors are not supported in RowStore; `setCursorName` method throws an unsupported feature exception.
+Cursors are not supported in SnappyData; `setCursorName` method throws an unsupported feature exception.

 <a id="java-sql-preparedstatement__section_CC69B92DE5F947A685030EBC8609704A"></a>

 ##Prepared Statements and Streaming Columns

 `setXXXStream` requests stream data between the client and the server.
 JDBC allows an IN parameter to be set to a Java input stream for passing in large amounts of data in smaller chunks.
 When the statement is run, the JDBC driver makes repeated calls to this input stream.
-RowStore supports the three types of streams that the JDBC API provides:
+SnappyData supports the three types of streams that the JDBC API provides:

 -   `setBinaryStream` Use for streams that contain uninterpreted bytes.